ajilraju/go-demo-cal/README.md

-# Golang Funny Arithmetic machine!!!
+# Golang Funny Arithmetic machine 📚✖️➕➗🔢
 This repo contains some Golang code for Jenkins CI demo.

 ## Run